-Prior to joining Participant, Kim founded Inside Job, a motion picture marketing, public relations and distribution consulting firm, whose campaigns included Academy Award®-nominated films Restrepo, Winter’s Bone, The Act of Killing, as well as Ida, Stories We Tell and Gloria.
-Previously, Kim served as Executive Vice President of Marketing for Warner Independent Pictures, where she was responsible for the marketing of films including Before Sunset, March of the Penguins, Paradise Now, and Participant’s Good Night, and Good Luck.
-Prior to her time at Warner Independent, Kim worked on numerous independent film campaigns at MPRM where she ran the film practice, and represented Sundance Institute, Good Machine, Strand Releasing, amongst others.
+Prior to joining Participant, Kim founded Inside Job, a motion picture marketing, public relations and distribution consulting firm, whose campaigns included Academy Award-nominated films Restrepo, Winter’s Bone, The Act of Killing, Ida, Stories We Tell and Gloria.
+Previously, she served as Executive Vice President of Marketing for Warner Independent Pictures, where she was responsible for the marketing of films including Before Sunset, March of the Penguins, Paradise Now and Participant’s Good Night, and Good Luck.
+Prior to her time at Warner Independent, Kim worked on numerous independent film campaigns at MPRM where she ran the film practice and represented Sundance Institute, Good Machine, Strand Releasing, and others.

 Kim serves as a Governor of the Academy of Motion Picture Arts and Sciences, where she also sits on the International Feature Executive Committee and the Marketing and Public Relations Branch Executive Committee.
 She also serves on the Board of Directors for Film Independent and is a member of BAFTA.
 Kim co-wrote “I Wake Up Screening: What to Do Once You’ve Made That Movie” with John Anderson.